 When developers build software, it routinely includes modules that run on a web server, other modules that run in the browser, and others that run as native mobile apps.
 Both developers and the people who use their software typically think of all these modules as part of a single app.

 Google’s OAuth 2.0 implementation supports this view of the world.
-To use any of the OAuth2.0-based services, you must set up your software in the Google Developers Console.
-The unit of organization in the Developers Console is a "project," which can correspond to a multi-component app.
+To use any of the OAuth2.0-based services, you must set up your software in the Google API Console.
+The unit of organization in the API Console is a "project," which can correspond to a multi-component app.
 For each project, you can provide branding information, and you must specify which APIs the app will access.
-Each component of a multi-component app is identified by a client ID, a unique string that is generated in the Developers Console.
+Each component of a multi-component app is identified by a client ID, a unique string that is generated in the API Console.

 Cross-client authorization goals